Many Have Asked “What Can We Do” After They Have Been Scammed

-We actually have had hundreds of scammers identified to their local governments.
-However, this is totally dependent on the country the operate from.
-So it is a long hard road.
+We actually have had thousands of scammers identified to their local governments.
+However, this is totally dependent on the country they operate from.
+So, it is a long hard road.

 Actually, though, you have many options.

-If you live in the U.S. you should then file an Internet Crime Report – here is how to do it: http://romancescamsnow.com/file-an-fbi-report/ Most Western Countries have similar agencies to take your information.
+If you live in the U.S. you should then file an Internet Crime Report – here is how to do it: reporting.AgainstScams.org Most Western Countries have similar agencies to take your information.

-Be sure that each scammer has been reported here: http://romancescamsnow.com/how-to-report-scammers-fraudsters/report-scammers-here/ This is so that other potential victims can learn and avoid that scammer.
+Be sure that each scammer has been reported here: reporting.AgainstScams.org This is so that other potential victims can learn and avoid that scammer.

-You can also file a complaint directly with the Ghanaian or Nigerian Police (you could get lucky, but you will never get your money back): http://romancescamsnow.com/anti-scam-tools/contacting-the-ghana-police/ or http://romancescamsnow.com/dating-scams/nigerian-police/ We file complaints for every reported scammer if we get enough information.
+You can also file a complaint directly with the Ghanaian or Nigerian Police (you could get lucky, but you are unlikely to get your money back).

-Another important point, is name everybody that you know about.
+Another important point is to name everybody that you know about.
 They have to use real names to receive the money from you.
-When filing your local and national criminal complaints, this will also help prevent them from ever visiting your country as tourists, and if they do, they can be prosecuted for the fraud.
+When filing your local and national criminal complaints, this will also help prevent them from ever visiting your country as tourists, and if they do, they can be prosecuted for fraud.

 Remember, you may have been victimized, but you don’t have to remain a victim!